Are you working more in web browsers than in desktop apps?

 1. ClickUp Chrome Extension

-The ClickUp Chrome Extension brings your favorite project management features to your browser.
+The ClickUp Chrome Extension is one of the top Chrome extensions that brings your favorite project management features to your browser window.
 Whether you take your work inside or outside the ClickUp platform, you’ll save time and speed up your workflow.

 - Take notes with rich text editing inside the Notepad in ClickUp